Why Get a College Education After Leaving the Military?

 What Do You Want to Do with the Rest of Your Life?

 Many times service men and women spend their days imagining what they will do when they get out of the military.
 Some already have their minds made up while others still aren’t quite sure what they’d like to do.
 Others may not yet be ready to attend on-campus classes because they are suffering from PTSD or are working a full-time job.
 Attending college online is an option and if you don’t know what you’d like to major in, a military friendly online college has student advisors and counselors on staff to help you discover what it is you’d like to do.
 This is a great reason to get a college education after leaving the military – doing something you want to do rather than being ‘ordered’ to do it by higher ranking officers.
+Pursuing higher education will give you the opportunity for a total career change.
+While a degree in a subject like biology, English or business will open a myriad of opportunities, something like a bachelor’s degree in early childhood education may be preferable as it will set you on a clear path.

 Taking Advantage of Government Funding